 A few years later I took up martial arts.
 By age 42, I reached my best shape ever.

-Ten years and 35 pounds later, I’m achy and exhausted all the time.
-I’m carrying that backpack’s worth of weight 24/7.
+Twelve years and 25 pounds later, I’m achy and exhausted all the time.
+I’m pretty much carrying that backpack’s worth of weight 24/7.

-I could blame chronic pain (I go into detail on my About page), but the truth is, I eat too much.
-I eat like an archaeologist who traipses miles a day or a martial artist who burns 1000 calories a workout.
+I could blame my chronic pain syndrome (I detail it on my About page), but the truth is, I also eat too much.
+I eat like an archaeologist who traipses miles a day or a martial artist who burns 1000 calories per workout.

 Performance.
 Perfectionism.
 Impatience.
 All enemies of Later Blooming.